SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at San Juan Bautista School of Medicine discussed the challenge of convincing interviewers about unique qualities that set them apart from other candidates, along with addressing concerns about language proficiency, particularly in Spanish.
+Students said most difficult question asked at San Juan Bautista School of Medicine discussed the challenge of explaining why they should be chosen over other candidates, emphasizing unique qualities confidently.
+Some respondents also found difficulty in convincing interviewers about their language proficiency, particularly Spanish skills and their potential for improvement.

 How long was the interview?